Copenhagen Municipality: Demography

 Historic population.
 The two figures for 1 February 1901 are before and after the municipality annexed some nearby parishes.
-The apparent decline since the mid-1900s are due to the figures not including the suburban and urban areas – notably Frederiksberg – outside Copenhagen municipality.
+The apparent decline since the 1960s are due to the figures not including the suburban and urban areas – notably Frederiksberg – outside Copenhagen municipality.
 With the exception of 2005, which saw a decrease of more than 1,000 people, the population of the municipality has been increasing since 1992 after having decreased by 303,539 inhabitants (39.517%) from 1950 to 1992.
+Copenhagen County rose from 313,601 (7 November 1950) to 618,529 in 2006, adding 304,928 inhabitants.
+Roskilde County rose from 76,781 to 241,523 inhabitants (2006), and Frederiksborg County from 147,695 to 378,686 inhabitants (2006).
+Frederiksberg Municipality went from 118,993 inhabitants to around 85,000 in 1988, and 104,664 in 2023.
+Counties were abolished from 1 January 2007.

 Note.
-The two population numbers given for 1901 are the municipality's population before annexation and following annexation of neighbouring municipalities, which in the process made Frederiksberg municipality an enclave within the municipality of Copenhagen.
+The two population numbers given for 1901 are the municipality's population before annexation and following annexation of neighboring municipalities, which in the process made Frederiksberg municipality an enclave within the municipality of Copenhagen.

 Politics and government

 Copenhagen Municipality is distinct from the wider Copenhagen urban area.
 The seat of Copenhagen's municipal council is the Copenhagen City Hall (Rådhus).
 The council is chaired by the Lord Mayor who oversees the civic duties of the fifty-five representatives of the council.
 The council usually meets every other week at 17:30 on a Thursday.

-They discuss a range of issues including labour and employment, business growth, economics, international cooperation and IT, urban planning, housing and construction, and young, old, and disabled peoples' issues, healthcare, and traffic, with a central focus on making the city sustainable and meeting environmental and health targets.
+They discuss a range of issues including business growth, economics, international cooperation and IT, urban planning, housing and construction, and young, old, and disabled peoples' issues, and healthcare, among others, with a central focus on making the city sustainable and meeting environmental and health targets.

 All members of the council are elected every four years.
 In the municipal elections in November 2013 (see below), the Social Democrats remained in first place with 27.8% of the vote (down by 2.2% from 2009), while the Red-Green Alliance was in second place with 19.5%.
 In the 2021 elections, the Red-Green Alliance secured a higher vote total than the Social Democrats.
 This was the first time that a party other than the Social Democrats topped the ballot.
 The Social Democrats have claimed the office of mayor for the past 110 years.

 The municipal government is divided into seven administrative departments: Employment and Integration, Culture and Leisure, Health and Care, Finance, Child and Youth, Social Services, and Technical and Environmental Administration.
 It has six political committees and a finance committee.
 The annual budget for the city is proposed in August and finalized in October and the annual report is published in May of every year.
 The accounting firm Deloitte is responsible for auditing the City of Copenhagen's accounts.